whitneyburton/portfolios/students/1801-back/tyler-lundgren/20180301-tyler-lundgren-m1.md

 * [GitHub URL](https://github.com/nergdnvlt/p_journey)
 * [Original Assignment](http://backend.turing.io/module1/projects/perilous_journey)

 * This project was interesting conceptually for me.
-The linked list data structure made sense to me, but I feel that Ruby's built in methods for handling arrays much more intuitive and smooth than a linked list.
-It almost feels like an archaic data type, but building it made it clear how much abstraction high level languages use to make them more human friendly.
+The linked list data structure made sense to me, but I feel that Ruby's built-in methods for handling arrays much more intuitive to use than a linked list.
+From the level of a higher level language, a linked-list almost feels like an archaic data type.
+However, building it made it clear how much abstraction in higher level languages makes them more human-friendly.

 Evaluation comments: